feherdominik97/inventory-management/README.md

 - I was considering TypeScript and JavaScript as the script language, but I went with JS, because it was a more comfortable solution for an interview task.
 - After I created the database and the REST API for the task, I wrote all the functions as it was a pessimistic solution.
 - Then I kind of converted it into the optimistic update.
+- I chose 20 seconds to refresh.
+This way the optimistic update is testable manually and the person testing the project don't have to wait for too long for every refresh, but it is configurable, so it can be changed to the preferred value.

 ### Pros of solution: